hampoelz/Capacitor-BrowserView/README.md

 ```

 Calls `listenerFunc()` when the browser has stopped any loading in this window
-and has removed any cross-scripting ability in javascript.
+and has removed any cross-scripting ability in JavaScript.

 The application's implementation of this callback should remove the specific BrowserView if this is not already done
 and ensure that any URL or security indicator displayed is updated so that the user can tell that the page they were